joshuadolor/techaurant-app/README.md

 TO DO:
 [ ] - check user->is_locked: make it work
 [ ] - change password (logged in)
+[ ] - resource user
+[ ] - command to create a resource
-[ ] - check flow 1. registration 2. email confirmation 3. login not confirmed 4. login 5. forgot password 6. reset email
+[/] - check flow 1. registration 2. email confirmation 3. login not confirmed 4. login 5. forgot password 6. reset email